inventare/django-image-uploader-widget/docs/widget/tutorial.md

 ## Installing the widget

-To install the widget, is possible to use the same instructions of the [Introduction](../intro.md), and the first step is to install the package with pip:
+To install the widget, is possible to use the same instructions of the [Getting started](../index.md), and the first step is to install the package with pip:

 ```bash
 pip install django-image-uploader-widget